MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsSubmitWerReport.md

 ## Description

-This function submits a WER report for a bugcheck of a VM.
+This function submits a WER report for a bugcheck of a VM, see [sample code](./ServiceSample.md#SubmitReport)

 ## Syntax